-Description: An optionally detailed description of your map service.
+Description: Optional detailed description of your map service.

 Credits: An optional acknowledgment indicating who contributed to the map service.
-This information is displayed in web applications as attribution on the bottom part the map.
+This information is displayed in web applications as an attribution on the bottom of the map.

 Use the Sharing tab to set properties that allow you to register and share your service with your organization.
-You can choose to share your map service in a variety of ways:
+You can share your map service in the following ways:

 - My Content: Selecting this option only references the published map service in your personal organization workspace, named My Content.
 The map service is inaccessible to other users and clients.

 - Everyone (public): Selecting this option makes your map service public.
 This means anybody can access and see your service, including users on the web.